msu/csci-347-spring2022/notes/03-tools.md

     conda env create -f environment.yml

+and to make sure, let's activate the `csci347` environment

+    conda activate csci347

-and to make sure, let's just start a python shell and make sure that we can import numpy
+and just start a python shell and make sure that we can import numpy

     import numpy as np